fubar2/pcapGrok/README.md

 ## "Layers"
-The layers PcapVis offers are:
+The layers pcapGrok offers are:

  - device level traffic topology (--layer2),
  - ip communication (--layer3) and